AdobeDocs/marketo.sv-SE/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-15a.md

 # Mall 15A {#template-15a}

-Högerklicka för att [hämta mall 15A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-15a.html)
+Högerklicka för att [ladda ned mall 15A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-15a.html)

 ![](assets/image2015-8-13-13-3a58-3a55.png)